joseaplwork/fullstack-data-engineer-assignment/README.md

 We expect this assignment to take approximately 2-4 hours to complete.
 However, feel free to spend more time if you wish to add extra features or polish your solution.
 Please complete the assignment within one week of receiving it.

-## Notes/Considerations

-[Add your notes, considerations, or things you wanted to do but didn't have time for here]